slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On comfort and risk

 <!--
-- This isn’t a success strategy.
-This is a WELL-BEING strategy.
 - Stability without Stagnation
-- psychological roadblocks.
-- Let your fears guide you.
-The Things That Scare You the Most Are the Things You Most Need to Do. mitigate risks. some people just have larger comfort zones.
 -->

 > *"If you think adventure is dangerous, try routine.
 It’s lethal."
 -- Paulo Coelho*

-Without breaking rules, you'll not achieve anything great.

 Breaking rules frightens people but comfort is the enemy of achievement.
+The size of our life is in direct proportion to how uncomfortable we are willing to be.
 You keep doing what you’re good at to avoid facing the real problems in your life.
-The size of our life is in direct proportion to how uncomfortable we are willing to be.

 > *"I can’t understand why people are frightened of new ideas.
 I’m frightened of the old ones."
 -- John Cage*